Kathleen E. Carpenter: Early life

-She was born Kathleen Edithe Zimmerman on 24 March 1891 in Gainsborough, Lincolnshire, England, daughter of Francis Frederick Zimmerman and Victoria Boor.
-In 1914 she changed her surname by deed poll to Carpenter (the English translation of the German word Zimmerman).
+She was born Kathleen Edithe Zimmermann on 24 March 1891 in Gainsborough, Lincolnshire, England, one of the four daughters of Francis Frederick Zimmermann and Victoria Boor.
+Her father was a successful businessman.
+In 1914 she changed her surname by deed poll to Carpenter (the English translation of the German word Zimmermann).

 Academic career

 Carpenter was admitted to Aberystwyth University in 1907 to study for a BSc degree, which was awarded by the University of London in 1910.
 She also received MSc and PhD degrees from Aberystwyth University in the 1920s.

+She was commissioned by Julian Huxley to write a textbook about freshwater ecology.
+Life in Inland Waters (1928) was based on her knowledge and experience.
+It included almost 100 line drawings that she had made.
 In the late 1920s she was a researcher in North America at the University of Illinois at Urbana–Champaign and later Radcliffe College and McGill University.
 She was subsequently a professor at Washington College from 1931 to 1936.
 She returned to Britain and was a lecturer at the University of Liverpool during World War II.
+Her research at this time including into the diet of young salmon, including the observation that the eggs were sometimes eaten by the adults.

 Research

 Carpenter was one of the first to assess British running water fauna, and her PhD thesis included a "'food relations' diagram" that seems to be one of the first food webs of fresh water animals in the UK.
+She undertook research into the effects of metal mining on streams in Cardiganshire, collecting samples from distinct habitats within streams.
+Through studying pristine streams as well as those where mining had recently commenced or finished, she was able to record how the stream's fauna was affected.

+Later life

+Her academic career appears to have ended during the early 1940s.
+She died in 1970 while living in Cheltenham.